 What Are The Differences Between Roll Form Insulation and Cellulose?

 - As Roof Insulation, they are both very competent as insulation.

-- Our problem with cellulose is that the product is blown in and there is no set standard.
+- Our problem with cellulose is that the product is blown in, and there is no set standard.
 Blowing insulation into the roof, unfortunately, does not give an accurate thickness.
 In fact, in some places where the wind has not affected the insulation, we find varying degrees of thickness.
 It is impossible to give the exact thickness when blowing the insulation.
-However, the biggest problem we find when we remove the insulation for roll form is that the fierce winds tend to affect the cellulose.
+However, the biggest problem we see when we remove the insulation for roll form is that the fierce winds affect cellulose.
 Unfortunately, cellulose insulation absorbs water if there is a roof leak or a burst geyser.
 This can be costly as most of them end up with a ceiling collapse.

-- Roll Form Insulation, on the other hand, is cut slightly wider than the beams and is rolled out between beams.
-This means there is a tight snug fit and the Roof Insulation is evenly installed throughout the home.
-Roll form insulation does not absorb water so there will most likely be no ceiling collapse if a roof leak appears.
+- On the other hand, Roll Form Insulation is cut slightly wider than the beams and is rolled out between beams.
+This means a tight, snug fit, and the Roof Insulation is evenly installed throughout the home.
+Roll form insulation does not absorb water, so there will most likely be no ceiling collapse if a roof leak appears.